Astronauts' No. 1 New Year's resolution: Ace spacewalks

 CAPE CANAVERAL, Fla.
 (AP) — Astronauts up on the International Space Station are starting the new year with a pair of spacewalks.

-Commander Shane Kimbrough (KIM’-broh) says his New Year’s resolution is to ace the spacewalks to change out batteries this Friday and next week.
+Commander Shane Kimbrough said Tuesday his New Year’s resolution is to ace the spacewalks to hook up new batteries this Friday and next week.

+“All of our focus right now is on those,” he said in an interview with The Associated Press.
+“Just to have those be successful, and everything to go well, would be a great resolution.”

 As for ringing in 2017, the six astronauts sampled such French delicacies as ox tongue, chicken in white wine sauce and gingerbread, courtesy of the Frenchman on board.
 No bubbly, though, just juice for the New Year’s Eve toasts.
 Mission Control, meanwhile, has treated the crew to the latest space-themed movies: “Rogue One: A Star Wars Story,” as well as “Passengers” and “Hidden Figures.”